Fulbright U.S. Student Program

 - Carefully review NCA’s Fulbright Application Checklist.

-- Launch your online application (applications become available on March 31, 2021)
+- Launch your online application (applications become available at the end of March)

-- Confirm your intent to apply with NCA by no later than August 4, 2021 (earlier is better).
+- Confirm your intent to apply with NCA by no later than Early August 2023 (earlier is better).

-- Campus interviews take place the week of September 6, 2021.
+- Campus interviews take place the week of Early September 2023.

-- Endorsed applicants submit revised application by National Deadline: October 12, 2021.
+- Endorsed applicants submit revised application by National Deadline: October 10, 2023 @5PM ET.

 - Fulbright offers some excellent webinars every application season.
 We suggest that you attend one that is relevant to your award type.